Federal Minister Scheuer:

 Further information on road transport can be found on the website of the Federal Office for Goods Transport (in German).

-Information on road transport (as at 21 April 2020)
+Information on road transport (as at 16 September 2020)

-- Together with the Logistics Alliance Germany (LAG) and the Federal Road Haulage, Logistics and Disposal Association (BGL), the Federal Ministry of Transport and Digital Infrastructure has launched an initiative for setting up containers with showers and toilets in places without washing facilities..
+- Together with the Logistics Alliance Germany (LAG) and the Federal Road Haulage, Logistics and Disposal Association (BGL), the Federal Ministry of Transport and Digital Infrastructure has launched an initiative for setting up containers with showers and toilets in places without washing facilities.
+More...

-- Entry of HGV drivers from other European countries: the decision taken by the EU Heads of State and Government on 17 March 2020 and its implementation in Germany expressly provide for an exemption for personnel employed in the goods transport sector and other personnel required for transport operations with regard to entering the Schengen area from third countries.
+- Entry of HGV drivers from other European countries: The decision taken by the EU Heads of State and Government on 17 March 2020 and its implementation in Germany expressly provide for an exemption for personnel employed in the goods transport sector and other personnel required for transport operations with regard to entering the Schengen area from third countries.
 (Further information can be found here) (in German).
 The enforcement of the Protection against Infection Act and, consequently also risk assessment, is incumbent on the federal states as well as their local authorities and municipalities.
 (Further information can be found here) (in German)

 Together with the federal states, the Federal Ministry of Transport and Digital Infrastructure has agreed to extend the use of foreign driving licences in Germany to 12 months, until 1 April 2021 at the latest.
 More information in German ...

-Information on the construction industry (as at 9 April 2020)
+Information on the construction industry (as at 21 April 2020)

-Roadworks on federal trunk roads are to continue:
+Roadworks on federal trunk roads are to continue.

 - The Federal Ministry of Transport and Digital Infrastructure has informed the federal states about a decree from the Federal Ministry of the Interior on how to handle roadworks during the corona epidemic.
 The federal states have been asked to base their measures in federal trunk road construction on the provisions on health protection.